fuankarion/Vision17/Lab5-features/Readme.md

     -   How could your method be improved?

 ###Some advice on creating your texton dictionary
 Creating a large texton dictionary takes A LOT of time and uses A LOT of memory.
 Creating a dictionary with the full set of training images **Is not possible, on the course server**.
 Unless you can find a larger machine on your own, you will have to subsample the training database.
 Be sure to report and discuss your sub-sampling strategy.
-As tipp you might want to remember that textures are local patterns that repeat over the whole images.
+Do not forget that textures are local patterns that repeat over the whole images.

 ## Deadline